popsUlfr/steamos-btrfs/README.md

 sudo ~/tools/repair_reimage.sh
 ```

-#### Do you want to inject the btrfs payload into an SteamOS installation from the Recovery image ?
+#### Do you want to inject the btrfs payload into a SteamOS installation from the Recovery image ?

 When invoking the install script, supply the rootfs device node as first argument to prevent it from injecting into the Recovery image.